NCResources/Basic-HTML-Template/README.md

-Click "Code" > "Download ZIP"
+Click "Use this template" > "Download ZIP"